 - Dutch-processed cocoa powder, for dusting

-In a large deep bowl, whisk together coffee, cognac, and Madeira wine.
+In a large deep bowl, whisk together coffee, cognac, and sweet marsala wine.
 Chill until ready to use.

 In a separate medium bowl, whisk heavy cream and mascarpone together until smooth.
 Set aside.